 I would emphasize that selecting the right resource for learning is key to save time and understand the depths of any programming language.

 Also, for all the beginners, while you grab a book, it is always helpful to do hands-on exercises as well, an online java compiler can help you with that right away.

 So do spend 10 minutes and go through the details of various books mentioned below –

 Effective Java written by Bloch Joshua is one of the best java books for beginners who want to learn programming as a profession.
 It is simple to understand, comprehensive, and covers the latest features of Java including functional programming paradigms.

-Starting from the first chapter, the book covers java introduction and basics and moves on to chapters that cover more about objects, methods, classes, interfaces, generics, Enums, and annotations.
+Starting from the first chapter, the book covers java introduction and basics.
+Post that it moves on to chapters that cover more about objects, methods, classes, interfaces, generics, Enums, and annotations.

 Towards the second half, the book gets into advanced java usage and covers topics like threads, generics, comparator, executor APIs usage, exception handling, concurrency, serialization, and more.